Lattice points on a curve via $\ell^2$ decoupling: Curve-lifting method

 where $d_i$ is the degree of $m_i$. \item For real numbers $c_0,c_1,\cdots,c_n$, let $C$ be the planar algebraic curve defined by $\sum_{i=1}^n c_im_i(x,y)=c_0$ and $H$ be the hyperplane inside $\RR^n$ defined by $\sum_{i=1}^nc_ix_i=c_0$.
 Then there is a bijection

-\end{enumerate} \end{proposition} \begin{remark} The curve-lifting method applies to curves in any dimension.
-For example, starting with a compact space curve with parameterization $\gamma(t)=(\gamma_1(t),\gamma_2(t),\gamma_3(t))$, we can lift it to a curve inside $\RR^9$ by using monomials $x,y,z,x^2,xy,xz,y^2,yz,z^2$ about three variables $x,y,z$. \end{remark} \begin{proof} Each statement can be checked in a straightforward way as follows. \begin{enumerate} \item It is sufficient to note that for a $\frac{1}{N}$-integer point in $\RR^2$ the corresponding point under the lift has the $i$-th component with denominator divisible by $N^{d_i}$. \item In terms of the parameter $t$ of a curve, both sets are given by $t\in[0,1]$ satisfying $\sum_{i=1}^n c_im_i(\gamma_1(t),\gamma_2(t))=c_0$. \end{enumerate} \end{proof}
+\end{enumerate} \end{proposition} \begin{proof} Each statement can be checked in a straightforward way as follows. \begin{enumerate} \item It is sufficient to note that for a $\frac{1}{N}$-integer point in $\RR^2$ the corresponding point under the lift has the $i$-th component with denominator divisible by $N^{d_i}$. \item In terms of the parameter $t$ of a curve, both sets correspond to $t\in[0,1]$ satisfying $\sum_{i=1}^n c_im_i(\gamma_1(t),\gamma_2(t))=c_0$. \end{enumerate} \end{proof} For a point $p=(x_0,y_o)\in\RR^2$, we will write